yhqiu16/FDRA/README.md

 FDRA Framework
 =======================

-Framework for a hybrid system with RISC-V and CGRA, including:
+Framework for a hybrid system with a RISC-V core and a Dynamically Reconfigurable Accelerator, including:

-1. CGRA-MG: SoC modeling
+1. CGRA-MG: DRA+RISC-V SoC modeling

 2. App-Compiler: LLVM-based DFG generator

-3. CGRA-Compiler: CGRA mapper.
+3. CGRA-Compiler: CGRA mapper and task scheduler.

 4. Bechmarks: C programs with target loop kernel annotated